lstsgroup/vibrant/docs/Raman_spec.md

 ## c) Different polarizability tensors

 The MD-based Raman intensities can be computed either directly from the DFPT polarizabilities or from an induced dipole approach where Berry phase dipole moments or Wannier centers are processed.
-[CP2K](https://www.cp2k.org/) program package enables the [calculation of the polarizability tensors via DFPT](https://pubs.aip.org/aip/jcp/article/141/9/094503/193754), which can be processed by `vibrant`.
-[DFPT](https://www.cambridge.org/core/books/berry-phases-in-electronic-structure-theory/DDD71CA4FE9AF5F3A2FB300E602F394A) analytically evaluates the response of a system to external electric or magnetic fields.
+For example, the [CP2K](https://www.cp2k.org/) program package enables the [calculation of the polarizability tensors via DFPT](https://pubs.aip.org/aip/jcp/article/141/9/094503/193754), which can be processed by `vibrant`.
+Another code, which provides DFPT polarizabilities for finite and periodic systems is, e.g., [FHI-aims](https://fhi-aims.org/).
+The [DFPT](https://www.cambridge.org/core/books/berry-phases-in-electronic-structure-theory/DDD71CA4FE9AF5F3A2FB300E602F394A) method analytically evaluates the response of a system to external electric or magnetic fields.
 The DFPT polarizabilities are obtained for the whole supercell, and are obtained directly from a single linear-response calculation, without any field adjustments.
-The DFPT polarizabilities are uniquely defined unlike the dipole moments, meaning no phase indeterminacy is involved.
+The DFPT polarizabilities are uniquely defined unlike the Berry-phase dipole moments, meaning no phase indeterminacy is involved.
 The DFPT polarizabilities can be specified in the `vibrant` input file using the `type_dipole` keyword:

 ```bash
 ...